Bill Green (hammer thrower): Retirement from athletics

 Green became disillusioned with the lack of support and training resources necessary for an American athlete to challenge in an area of sports dominated by the Eastern Bloc athletic system at the height of its success in the 1980s.
 This factor, combined with the belief that drug use was required to medal at a second Olympic Games and a limited interest in the event in the United States, eroded his enthusiasm for Track and Field.

 In August 1987, he became embroiled in a controversy generating international headlines when he was disqualified for doping at the Pan American Games in Indianapolis, Indiana, where he had won the silver medal.
-He had tested positive for testosterone with a T/E ratio of 11,2-1.
+He had tested positive for testosterone with a T/E ratio of 11.2-1.
 In April 1988 IAAF handed him an eighteen-month ban from sports for the anti-doping rule violation.

-After a ten-month appeal process, according to one of Green's lawyers, under threat of litigation for violating American due process rights the general secretary of International Association of Athletics Federations allowed him to compete in the 1988 United States Olympic Trials.
+After a ten-month appeal process, under threat of litigation for violating American due process rights the general secretary of International Association of Athletics Federations (IAAF) allowed him to compete in the 1988 United States Olympic Trials.
 Without sufficient time to prepare given the delays, he did not defend his title at the 1988 Olympic Trials or compete in the Olympic Games in Seoul, South Korea.
 Green retired from track and field in 1987 at age 27.

 He was inducted into the Long Beach State Athletic Hall of Fame in October 2001.

 Professional career

 Beginning as a trainee at the Century City, California office of international insurance broker Johnson & Higgins, he became a sales and marketing executive with the SCPIE Companies (a division of Johnson and Higgins).
 He served as Vice President of Sales at SCPIE until 2006, and later held the same title at The Doctors Company in Napa, California.
-He has been Director of Marketing for the Medical Insurance Exchange of California (MIEC) in Oakland, California since 2010.
+He has been Director of Marketing and Account Manager for the Medical Insurance Exchange of California (MIEC) in Oakland, California since 2010.